-Let’s take a look at a few ways you can employ nostalgia marketing in your real estate business.
+Let’s look at a few ways to employ nostalgia marketing in your real estate business.

 PAY CLOSE ATTENTION TO THE SENSES

 The five senses and nostalgia go hand-in-hand.
-Social interactions, sensory inputs and tangible objects commonly inspire nostalgic feelings, and using the five senses to elicit memories and feelings of nostalgia can be a brilliant marketing move.
+Social interactions, sensory inputs, and tangible objects commonly inspire nostalgia and using the five senses to elicit memories and feelings of nostalgia can be a brilliant marketing move.
 For example, teaching your clients to make their homes smell inviting for showings and open houses is just one way to incorporate the senses into your marketing.
-Also consider using staging techniques, such as using textiles that are pleasing to the eye and to the touch, since as pillows and throw blankets of different textures and playing soft music during showings and open houses.
+Also, consider using staging techniques, such as using textiles that are pleasing to the eye and the touch, since as pillows and throw blankets of different textures, and playing soft music during showings and open houses.
 Be conscious of appealing to the senses in your marketing efforts to capitalize on this powerful concept.

 TELL A STORY